Market Analysis – Technical Analysis

-This type of market analysis involves researching past asset prices and the reasons for their changing.
-This approach helps identify market trends and use them for making predictions.
+This type of market analysis involves researching past underlying asset prices and the reasons for their changing.
+This approach may help identify market trends and use them while trading.

-For example, if an asset’s price had been rising for a month, then slightly fell, and then continued to go up, you can predict that the price will keep growing for another month, as it did before under similar circumstances.
+For example, if an underlying asset’s price had been rising for a month, then slightly fell, and then continued to go up, you may suppose that the price will keep growing for another month, as it did before under similar circumstances.
+However, past performance is no guarantee of future results.

 A candlestick chart consists of red and green candles.
 A green candle signals that a price has been rising, while a red candle signals the price has been falling.